The Part of Me

 Runtime: 1 hour 40 min

-Semi-Finalist, Shakespeare’s New Contemporaries, 2018
+Shakespeare’s New Contemporaries, 2018

 “Smith’s take on Comedy of Errors is a searing look at the exposed underbelly of the American heartland turned up to eleven.
 An unflinching dissection of predominantly white communities and the power of sheer ignorance in the face of indisputable truth.
 Controversial, infuriating, but most importantly painfully funny.
 Read this play if you dare.” – Alexander Perez NPX Review.